-When it comes to personal training older clients, there are lots of specialist training courses that’ll teach you the essentials.
+When it comes to personal training older clients, you need to think carefully about your approach.
 Active aging populations have distinct fitness needs and training requirements, so it’s important to tailor your offering accordingly.
 You’ll also need to consider how you find senior clients and appeal to them through your marketing.

 If you’re interested in personal training older clients, then you’ll need to know how to attract them in the first place.
 Where should you advertise?
 What messages should you focus on?

 Targeting a niche audience like seniors requires a different approach to other segments.
 This is one of the topics we cover in our ebook and comprehensive online program – How To Sell Personal Training.
 So we thought we’d share some of the key aspects that we teach in relation to targeting clients.

 The first step is to identify your ideal client.
 In this case, you know the age group, but that’s not enough to develop appealing marketing.

 You need to dive a bit deeper, to understand their demographics, headspace, and hangouts.
 If you can pin down these 3 areas, then you’ll be able to create really effective marketing that appeals directly to their needs.

 Let’s look at an example of what your ideal ‘active aging’ client could look like…

 Demographics are a traditional way of segmenting people by gender, age, education level, income, and family situation.
 Rather than simply saying that you want to target ‘older adults’, it’s better to be specific and target males aged 60-80 years old.